catamphetamine/farce/README.md

 Navigation blocker should be a function that receives a `newLocation` argument and could be "synchronous" or "asynchronous" (i.e. return a `Promise`, aka `async`/`await`).

-The `newLocation` argument of a blocker function won't necessarily have a `key` property but other properties are present.
+The `newLocation` argument of a blocker function might not necessarily have a `key` or `index` property but other properties are present.

 Navigation blockers fire both when navigating from one page to another and when closing the current browser tab.
 In the latter case, `newLocation` argument will be `null`, and also the blocker function can't return a `Promise` (because it won't wait), and returning `true` from it will cause the web browser will to show a confirmation modal with a non-customizable generic browser-specific text like "Leave site?
 Changes you made might not be saved".